 Remember: there is nothing wrong with not being productive.
 In fact, another word for “unproductive” is “resting” or “relaxing.”

 And if you don’t know how to relax, maybe you never learned how.
 Or perhaps you’re worried about what might come up for you by slowing down.

-Luckily, relaxing is a skill you can practice.
+Luckily, relaxing is also a skill you can practice and get better at.
 All you have to do is explore what kind of activities make you feel more at ease.

 This could be anything from meditating, to watching “Love Is Blind,” on Netflix, to taking an extra long shower.
 Or my personal favorite activity for relaxing – taking a literal cat nap with my cat.